education, Education Technology

 Education and the Metaverse

 When Mark Zuckerberg announced Facebook’s rebranding into Meta in October 2021 the word Metaverse spread throughout the world.
 To see the potential benefits and pitfalls of this for education we need to look beyond the publicity and hype.
+Now in 2023 usage and hype have plummeted which allows us to have conversations about the educational uses of the metaverse.

 The vast majority of people are detached from the tech-rabbit hole of blockchain, crypto and AI.
 What exactly is the Metaverse?
 Is this the next technological revolution or is Mark selling a dream to Investors?
 What impact will this have on education in general, and for us Special Education?